implicitly-awesome/rest_api_provider/README.md

 book = new Book
 Book.relations_caching_enabled? #true
-book.author #will be requested from API, because cache is empty at the moment book.author(true) #will be fetched from cache
+book.author(true) #will be requested from API, because cache is empty at the moment book.author #will be requested from API, because attribute wasn't provided book.author(true) #will be fetched from cache
 ```